xpepper/poker-hands-kata/README.md

 * Are we sure we are testing all the possible combinations of hands?
     * parametrize test?

+* Play a poker game between two players starting from a text input

 * Building a Card is not easy (new Card(Value.Three, suit) vs some of builder / factory).
     * Waiting to have an application code that needs to create many cards in order to play a game